wkuratana/seam-carver/README.md

 The algorithm contrasts with alternative resizing methods, which may stretch and distort important features of an image.

+## What is Seam Expansion?
+Seam expansion is the opposite of the seam-carving process; instead of removing the weakest seam, it creates a new seam of pixels with a median color between the seam and its neighboring rightmost pixels, expanding the image to the desired width.

 ## What is Audio Seam Carving?

 Seam carving is an image resizing algorithm that was first developed in 2007 by Shai Avidan and Ariel Shamir.
 As it is a visual algorithm, most innovations have come in the form of refining how image seams or "energy" are defined.